India, UK Move To Combat Climate Change By 2030

-Prime Minister, Narendra Modi and his UK counterpart, Boris Johnson, signed off on a new shared roadmap during their virtual meeting that included measures to help limit global temperature rises and support the communities most vulnerable to the impact of climate change.
+India and the United Kingdom (UK) have agreed on a joint roadmap including plans to combat climate change by 2030.

-India and UK agreed on a joint roadmap including plans to combat climate change by 2030.
+Indian Prime Minister Narendra Modi and his UK counterpart Boris Johnson signed off on a new shared roadmap during their virtual meeting that included measures to help limit global temperature rises and support the communities most vulnerable to the impact of climate change.

 It includes new collaboration on clean energy transition and protecting forests, and joint leadership to develop resilient infrastructure in climate vulnerable countries.